samclane/samclane.github.io/_posts/2018-6-8-Perlin-Noise-Python.md

 Running this gives us a beautify image like this one:

 ![color noise](../images/perlin-noise/color_noise.bmp)

+The code for this exercise can be found [here](https://github.com/samclane/Perlin_Noise)

 In my next Perlin Noise post, I'll be talking about 3D Noise, and the `noise` python library.